Stamp duty in the ACT

 When is stamp duty payable?

-If you don't qualify for the home buyer concession, you will need to download and fill in the ACT Government's Buyer Verification Declaration form, and submit it to Access Canberra, along with the required documents and proof of your identity within 14 days.
+You will need to fill in the ACT Government's Buyer Verification Declaration form, and submit it to Access Canberra, along with the required documents and proof of your identity.

 For most buyers, your conveyancer will handle most of this for you.